Kinyara Sugar Works Limited: History

 Following the resumption and stabilization of sugar production, the government sold 51 percent shareholding in Kinyara Sugar Limited to the then Rai Group (today: Sarrai Group), an agribusiness conglomerate.

 In September 2011, the Uganda government sold a further 19 percent shareholding in KSL to the Rai Group for US$9.1 million in cash.
 The sales agreement called for the Rai Group to float this shareholding in an IPO on the Uganda Securities Exchange after five years.
 Previous agreements called for the sale of the remaining 30 percent shareholding to the following entities: 10 percent to the Omukama of Bunyoro, 10 percent to the KSWL outgrowers, and 10 percent to KSL employees.
 That process was ongoing as of September 2011.

 Production outlook

 In September 2011, the Rai Group, who owned 70 percent of the company shares, signed commitments to invest US$55 million in the factory within three years, increase production to at least 200,000 metric tonnes annually within the same time period, and use the baggase to generate 35 megawatts of electricity, of which 22 megawatts were to be sold to the national grid.

 Industrial sugar

 In February 2022, KSL commissioned a production line that manufactures industrial sugar, used in the manufacture of soft drinks, confectioneries, pharmaceuticals and other industrial processes.
 KSL is capable of producing 60,000 metric tones of industrial sugar annually, starting with 70,000 metric tonnes of brown sugar.
-At that time Uganda's demand for industrial sugar ranged between 78,000 to 90,000 metric tomes annually.
+At that time Uganda's demand for industrial sugar ranged between 78,000 and 90,000 metric tomes annually.